-S. 10 of The Land Titles Regulations, 2001 provides that if an applicant is an individual the name on the application must include their given name, middle name, if any, and family name.
+S. 10 of The Land Titles Regulations, 2001 provides that an individual is to hold title in their given name, middle name, if any, and family name.
 Given name is their first name as it appears on their birth certificate unless legally changed.
 If a person has a middle name it is to be used as well as their last name.
 An individual should not use shortened versions (Alex for Alexander) or an alias (Tracy Kimberley Smith goes by Kim Smith) for Land Registry purposes.